New Business Information

 * Connect business owners and aspiring entrepreneurs to resources that can help to grow their businesses.

 Zoning of the Location: Correct zoning is extremely important.
-Check with City Planner, Erica Greene, at (228) 497- 1878 ext.
-313 concerning zoning within the city limits.
-Erica will ask for the property address or parcel description.
-This will allow her to check the zoning requirements and schedule a time for any necessary inspections, or to brainstorm with you regarding your development plans.
+Check with the Planning Department, at (228) 497- 1878 concerning zoning within the city limits.
+They will ask for the property address or parcel description.
+This will allow them to check the zoning requirements and schedule a time for any necessary inspections, or to brainstorm with you regarding your development plans.

 Health Permits: There are certain business types that will require a health permit.
 These include but are not limited to the following: restaurants, bars, lounges, grocery stores, daycare facilities, nursing homes, delicatessens, food vending companies and catering companies, bottled water plants, and bakeries.
 Basically anything that has to do with food.
 Always check with the Jackson County Health Department if you are not sure.

 Business Tax Certificate: In the State of Mississippi, all businesses are required to identify their business with one or two numbers: either a social security number or an EIN (employer identification tax ID number).
 This applies to all businesses including home based, internet, eBay, online websites, professional practices, contractors or any other business.
 A social security number can be used on all government tax ID number forms and other tax ID number official documents if you are a sole proprietor, however, it is advised by most small business advisers that you apply for a Federal Tax ID Number (EIN) and use that instead.

 If you are planning on hiring employees you are required to obtain a federal tax ID number as well as a Mississippi Tax ID Number.
 The next step is to contact the State Tax Commission.
 They issue State Sales Tax Permits and Beer License.

 Contact: State Tax Commission @ (228)436-0554 (Biloxi) or on the Internet at Mississippi State Tax Commission.